 Skip to main content

-Adapting the American Ancestors Family History Curriculum Interview section, this resource uses the language of “family member,” but is intended to apply very broadly for students; they should be empowered to choose someone to interview who has valuable insight to share on the topic at hand, whether that be their own family history, a historic event, or, as in Jewish Neighborhood Voices, the history of their neighborhood.
+For this guide, we have adapted the Interview section of the American Ancestors Family History Curriculum, which uses the language of “family member.”
+Students should be empowered to choose someone to interview who has valuable insight to share on the topic at hand, whether that be their own family history, a historic event, or, as in Jewish Neighborhood Voices, the history of their neighborhood.

-You can learn more about the American Ancestors Family History Curriculum that this guide has been adapted from.
+You can learn more about the American Ancestors Family History Curriculum that this guide has been adapted from here

 Goals